openCARP examples

 This is not a real example but more of a template to base your own experiment on.
 It covers mesh generation, monodomain simulation and local activation time extraction during postprocessing.

-Basic tissue EP
+Basic tissue EP: AP propagation

-Basic tissue EP
+Basic tissue EP: AP propagation

-This example introduces to the basics of using the openCARP executable for simulating EP at the tissue and organ scale
+This example introduces to the basics of using the openCARP executable for simulating EP at the tissue and organ scale.

 Extracellular stimulation